-However, prolonged, hot temperatures over 100 degrees-F will kill perennial ryegrass due to lack of moisture.
+Perennial ryegrass will die if exposed to hot summer temperatures over 100 degrees Fahrenheit.
 This is one reason perennial ryegrass is not as common in the south and southwest United States.
 The arid hot summers are not suitable for ryegrass, and it can die and not come back.

 However, in colder climates, ryegrass will not die in the summer and should come back in the winter, assuming that it is properly maintained and taken care of.

-That being said, perennial ryegrass is not suited for prolonged exposure in frigid weather either.
+Perennial ryegrass is not suited for prolonged exposure to frigid weather and can die in very cold winter climates.
 Prolonged temperatures under 30 degrees-F can stunt its growth and kill it.
 You can avoid most of this damage if you keep your soil nutrient-rich and well-watered.
 The water will produce heat as it evaporates, which will keep the soil temperature over 40 degrees-F.

 Despite sharing a name, annual ryegrass and perennial ryegrass are different species of grass.
 They have various adaptations that give them different characteristics.
 Unlike perennial ryegrass, annual ryegrass typically lasts for only one growing season and will die out during the hot months.
 Perennial ryegrass, in contrast, goes dormant during the warm season then comes back to life during the onset of early fall.